neumino/neumino.github.io/movies.md

-### Death to 2021
+### The Gardener
-*Released on 2021-12-27, vote average 6.3*
+*Released on 2021-12-28, vote average 8*

-This comedic retrospective mixes archival footage and scripted sketches as it revisits all the dread — and occasional delight — that 2021 had to offer.
+A troubled wealthy family gathers in a quaint manor home for the holidays, never suspecting that bloodthirsty, sadistic Volker and his crew linger at the gates, ready to attack, rob, and maim them at nightfall.
+But they didn’t count on the estate’s quiet gardener, Peter Juhasz , who must return to the savage ways he learned as a soldier to save the family.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/aGZQ5RK13LY?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Hilda and the Mountain King
-*Released on 2021-12-30, vote average 8*

-When Hilda wakes up in the body of a troll, she must use her wits and courage to get back home, become human again — and save the city of Trolberg.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/4MnjzxvsBNM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aU4KmFs8X44?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>